CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-SUMMARY.md

 ![ws name.](media/g3.png)

-The WVD Essentials lab you just completed gives a complete walk-through on Windows Virtual Desktop essentials, making you confident enough to create and manage windows virtual desktop as needed in the future.
+The WVD Essentials lab you just completed gives a complete walk-through on Windows Virtual Desktop essentials, making you confident enough to create and manage Windows Virtual Desktop as needed in the future.

-It ensures that you are knowledgeable enough to set up a single session and multi-session Windows 10 deployment that delivers scalability, virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios, virtualize both desktops and applications, Manage desktops and apps with a unified management experience.
+It ensures that you are knowledgeable enough to set up a single session and multi-session Windows 10 deployment that delivers scalability, virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios, virtualize both desktops and applications, Manage desktops and apps with unified management experience.